estcube/ESTCube-Helpers/README.md

-# ESTCube-Helpers
+# API-ESTCube-Helpers
-Repository for the PyPi package api-estcube-mc
+Repository for the PyPi package api-estcube-helpers